 Still, there’s been progress.
 After all, I’m old enough to remember a time when companion animals were disposable – that’s what they “were”, even if they were loved – but that attitude doesn’t have the same popular consensus it once did.

 A few years back, I read Coetzee’s Disgrace, set in rural South Africa.
 Some of the best parts of that book include his philosophical descriptions of animal euthanasia and shelter work.
 At that time, it helped me to come to terms with euthanasias, but I think the effect has worn off.
-I hope to come back to that sometime, maybe I’ll have to read it again.Explore posts in the same categories: animal rights, animal welfare, euthanasia comment below, or link to this permanent URL from your own site.
+I hope to come back to that sometime, maybe I’ll have to read it again.animal rights, animal welfare, euthanasia comment below, or link to this permanent URL from your own site.